 Also, make sure to check if the saw you’re using is a wormdrive or inline motor.
 Wormdrive saws are usually designed for left-handed, and inline (or sidewinder) saws are for the right-handed.
 Having a good grip is vital to performing the job flawlessly and safely.

-You also need to consider its power supply and rating, blade type and size, motor type, and safety features.
+But don’t stop there.
+Remember to factor in its power supply, rating, blade type and size, motor type, and, importantly, its safety features.

 Robert Johnson is a passionate furniture maker & carpenter, sought after for his knowledge on the craft.

 You’ve probably seen his down-to-earth wisdom in USA Today, Bobvila, Family Handyman, and The Spruce, where he has shared commentary and guidance on various woodworking topics.